kszymczycha/btc-connect-hub/README.md

 - Easily access information about owned digital art pieces.
 - Track changes in value on the market.

-### 3. Connectivity with Other Digital Assets

-- Monitor various digital assets related to cryptocurrencies.
-- Includes tokens and other forms of digital assets.

 ## Getting Started

 To use BTC ConnectHub, follow these steps: